3urobeat/steam-comment-service-bot/docs/dev/sessionHandler/sessionHandler.md

 Internal:
 Attempts to log into account with credentials

-### attemptTokenRenew(): Promise
+### attemptTokenRenew(): Boolean
 Attempts to renew the refreshToken used for the current session.
 Whether a new token will actually be issued is at the discretion of Steam.

-Returns a promise which resolves with either a new token if successful, or the current one if not.
+Returns a promise which resolves with `true` if Steam issued a new token, `false` otherwise.
 Rejects if no token is stored in the database.

 ### _attachEvents(): void
 Internal: